When can I apply for graduate membership?

 Please speak to your school before making a graduate application, they will be able to tell you if this is an option for you.
 Please note that not all schools are eligible for the graduate scheme.
 If they are eligible they will be able to let you know the password which will be unique to your school.

 How much will it cost to join as a graduate?

-When we open the graduate scheme, information about joining (including prices) can be found here.
+When we open the graduate scheme,you can check information about joining and costs for Spotlight graduates (including prices).

 Do I need professional acting credits for a graduate membership?

 The only requirement will be that you attend a drama school that meets the criteria for professional drama training.